Fra1alv/robotone_joystick/README.md

    ```

 ## Configuration
-The `robotone_joystick` package uses a configuration file to map joystick inputs to specific actions.
+The `robotone_joystick` package uses a configuration file to setup an interface with a joystick and process its input, then publishes it joy meassage.
 The default configuration file is located at `config/xbox_config.yaml`.

-You can customize the mappings by editing this file:
+You can customize the parameters by editing this file:
 ```yaml
 robotone_joystick_node:
   ros__parameters: